Supercomputing-System-AI-Lab/InstantEdit/README.md

 conda activate InstantEdit
 ```
 ### Run PIE Evaluation
+1. Download PIE Benchmark
+You can download the PIE benchmark from [here](https://docs.google.com/forms/d/e/1FAIpQLSftGgDwLLMwrad9pX3Odbnd4UXGvcRuXDkRp6BT1nPk8fcH_g/viewform) by filling in the form from the original authors.

-A minimal script to run
+2. A minimal script to run
 ```
 python instantedit.py --dataset_path $Your PIE dataset path$
 ```